 Is There a Shortage of HVAC Technicians?

 Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
-This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
+It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?